 If you believe that Acquisitions may be useful for your library system, here are some things you may want to consider.

-Training is generally one day of in-person training and is conducted by the PINES Acquisitions Specialist.
+Training is generally one or two in-person or screensharing online sessions, and is conducted by the PINES Acquisitions Specialist.
+The training covers the day-to-day work of Acquisitions, as well as touching on the pieces needed to setup Acquisitions for use.
 Any staff member needing ACQADMIN or ACQFIN permissions is required to complete this training before being granted permissions.
 It is highly encouraged that other staff who will be using the Acquisitions module also receive training.

-After the one day in-person training, additional online screensharing sessions will be set up to continue training.
+After the initial training, at least one additional screenshare session will be scheduled.
 The intent is that after getting an overview of how Acquisitions functions, that much of the training will go hand-in-hand as users start to work with the module so they retain the information more easily and have a better idea of what questions to ask.

 It's not a *requirement* to start Acquisitions, but it is a good idea that if you're interested in using Acquisitions that the person who does your ordering and your bookkeeper have an open working relationship.
 Acquisitions needs to be kept up to date as far as available funds, so if your bookkeeper moves funds without letting your ordering person know then Acquisitions has just become useless for keeping track of budgets.
 This can easily lead to over/under-spending since those making purchases don't have an accurate view of their budgets, which is a core tenet of using Acquisitions.